UCAS application process

 |Research and choose courses and universities

-15 October in the application cycle is the deadline for Dentistry, Medicine, Veterinary Science and applications to the Universities of Oxford and Cambridge
+October - the deadline for Dentistry, Medicine, Veterinary Science and applications to the Universities of Oxford and Cambridge.

-30 June in the application cycle - international applicants can usually apply up until this date for all other universities/courses
+June - international applicants can usually apply up until this date for all other universities/courses.

 |Wait for all decisions

-If your son / daughter has met the terms of their offer they do not need to contact the university; this will be confirmed on UCAS Track.
+If your child/dependant has met the terms of their offer they do not need to contact the university; this will be confirmed on UCAS Track.

 If they have missed the terms of their offer they should check UCAS Track to see if a final decision has been made for them yet.
 If not, they should contact their firm choice immediately to see if they are still able to offer a place.
 They may then need to contact their insurance choice.